 We have incurred significant costs in the area of research and development, including clinical, manufacturing, analytical, regulatory and other development costs.
-In addition, G&A costs are incurred related to becoming a public company, personnel costs in the Finance and Executive area, as well as costs associated with legal and patent review.
-Net cash used in operating activities was approximately \$7.8 million for the year ended December 31, 2015 and \$8.0 million for the year ended December 31, 2014.
-In the event we are able to raise additional financing, we expect that there will be a significant increase in cash used in our research and development activities during the second half of 2016 as we continue to move our product candidates forward in their development cycle.
+In addition, general and administrative expenses are incurred related to becoming a public company, personnel costs in the Finance and Executive area, as well as costs associated with legal and patent review.
+Net cash used in operating activities was approximately \$6.1 million for the year ended December 31, 2016 and \$7.8 million for the year ended December 31, 2015.
+We expect that there will be a significant increase in cash used in our research and development activities during 2017 as we continue to move our product candidates forward in their development cycle, add R&D headcount and establish our new laboratory and manufacturing facility